 Cristosal is in constant conversation with U.S. Embassy staff to monitor the security threat to North American visitors.
 Currently, the State Department views El Salvador as a safe and attractive destination for engagement and cultural exchange programs like the Global School.

 Your participation in the Global School is an active means of forging healthy relationships of exchange and dialogue with neighbors throughout the Americas.

 Cristosal has 15 years of experience bringing groups of North Americans to El Salvador without a single safety incident.
 If Global School participants honor their commitments to abide by Cristosal’s security guidelines, it is very unlikely that you will be affected by any type of crime or incident, including petty theft.
 Most people find El Salvador to be a beautiful country and Salvadorans to be inspiring and extraordinarily welcoming hosts.

-A typical course concludes with a one-night stay at the beach.
+A typical course concludes with the final day spent outside of the city of San Salvador, possibly in the mountains, beach, by the lake outside the colonial town of Suchitoto, et cetera.
 Global School courses are intense.
 We have found it useful for groups to set aside a final day to decompress and reflect before heading home.
-Global School participants sometimes raise concerns about whether it is appropriate to spend a day at the beach after a week focused on addressing issues of poverty and human rights.
+Global School participants sometimes raise concerns about whether it is appropriate to spend a day relaxing after a week focused on addressing issues of poverty and human rights.
 If this is a concern, groups can request alternative activities on the final day.
-However, accommodations at the beach are modest and should not make Global School participants feel uncomfortable.
+However, accommodations and activities we will participate in are modest and should not make Global School participants feel uncomfortable.
 El Salvador is a beautiful country, and most Salvadorans want visitors to see the country for all that it is and enjoy it to the fullest.